hdewit2/hdewit2.github.io/mtdna/_posts/2024-04-04-H-discovery-project.md

 Only the basic information about a sample is publicly listed.
 The only link to the user is their *Kit Number*.
 Here is the line on the Project's Results Page for my sample. ![sample results row](/mtdna/assets/img/sample_results_row.png) As you can see no coding region mutations are publically available.
 The Administrators will be able to see them if you set the permissions for it.

+You can chat with the Administrators and other Project members through the Projects [activity feed](https://www.familytreedna.com/groups/mtdna-hstar/activity-feed).
+This feed is not available to non-members.

 ## How to join the H Subclade Discovery Project

 To be in the **H Subclade Discovery Project** you need to have tested with a full-sequence mtDNA test at FTDNA and be in the H Haplogroup or any of it's branches.
 You also need to first join the **H&HV Project group**.
-You also need to be sharing all of your mtDNA data.
+You also need to be sharing your mtDNA data if you want to get anything out of joining.

 ### Basic Sharing